Papers of Sir Isaac Newton (Add. 3958-4007 and 9597)

 Readers should note that, due to its supreme scholarly value, the Portsmouth Collection of Newton's original manuscripts is not produced for consultation.
-Microfilm of the complete collection is available.
+The collection has been digitised and is available freely online through the Cambridge Digital Library.
 Readers who feel it essential that they consult the original Collection must first apply, in writing, well in advance of any proposed visit to the Library.
 Permission to use the original papers may only be granted by the Keeper of Manuscripts and University Archives.

 Contact: Adam Perkins (01223 333056; email@example.com).